1884 Boxing Children Trade Card Set and Checklist

 John Sullivan and Paddy Ryan

 While the children are not named on these cards, others have their names printed on the bottoms – John Sullivan and Paddy Ryan.
-Those cards also are dated as 1884, which helps us to assume that date for these.
+Those cards also are dated as 1884 while some variations of these have a copyright on them for 1885.

 Sullivan and Ryan, of course, were professional fighters.
 These are generally considered to be a child’s depiction of one of their fights (Sullivan won fights against Ryan in 1882 and 1886 while an 1885 bout was fought to a no contest).